DoorDash Charge on Your Bank Statement

 Lock or freeze the card quickly if you see multiple small food delivery charges, charges from merchants you never use, a new DoorDash account using your card, or repeated attempts after the first decline.
 Regulation E may matter for unauthorized electronic transfers from a bank account, but many DoorDash disputes are card disputes handled under card-network and bank rules.
 This is practical recovery information, not legal advice.

-2. Open DoorDash order history and match the date, amount, restaurant, address, and tip.
+- Open DoorDash order history and match the date, amount, restaurant, address, payment method, and tip.

-3. Check DashPass membership, trial conversion, annual renewal, and cancellation status.
+- Check DashPass subscription status, trial conversion, annual renewal, and cancellation status.

-5. Ask authorized users or household members before labeling it fraud.
+- Ask authorized users, family members, or anyone on a shared DoorDash account before labeling it fraud.

-When not to dispute immediately: the line is pending, a matching order exists, the final receipt has not settled, or the second line looks like an authorization hold.
-When to prepare a dispute: the charge posts, DoorDash cannot explain it, no authorized person ordered, or the same card is being tested through delivery apps or other merchants.
+Only dispute after verifying the charge is not yours.
+Do not dispute immediately when the line is pending, a matching order exists, the final receipt has not settled, or the second line looks like an authorization hold.
+Prepare a dispute when the charge posts, DoorDash cannot explain it, no authorized person ordered, or the same card is being tested through delivery apps or other merchants.

 If the DoorDash order posted and nobody authorized it, use the $19 Dispute Letter to explain the transaction cleanly.
 If your card keeps getting tested through delivery apps or multiple merchants, use the $47 Unknown Charge System to organize evidence and stop the next charge.